 Recommended supplies:

 (Affiliate links.
-The products I recommend are either what I use, are on my wish list, or come highly rated.)
+The products I recommend are either what I use, are on my wish list, or are highly rated.)

 - These cooling racks are inexpensive but are my right-hand man for cooling baked goods.

-- This 3.5 cup capacity food processor for pulverizing the vanilla wafers in seconds.
+- This 3.5 cup capacity food processor is for pulverizing the vanilla wafers in seconds.
 You will need to do it in a few batches.

 - Hand whisk for preparing the glaze.
 This one is stainless steel and dishwasher safe.